Steak Pizzaiola

 How to Store & Reheat Leftovers

-• Allow the dish to cool to room temperature before sealing it in an airtight container.
-Store it in the refrigerator for up to 4 days or in the freezer for up to 3 months.
+• To store, let the pizzaiola leftovers cool to room temperature before sealing them in an airtight container.
+You can keep them in the refrigerator for 3-4 days or in the freezer for up to 3 months.

 • To reheat, allow the steak to thaw in the refrigerator (if applicable), add the leftovers to a large skillet, and cook over medium heat until heated through.